 — Providing yet another reason why he may have stocked the Pensive with that memory.
 No one could be sure of just how much access Tom had to Harry’s conscious thoughts, after all.
 Once the boy went blundering into that memory — which Voldemort was already aware of — could Voldemort possibly blame Snape for throwing the kid out of his office and ending the lessons?

 Hold that thought.

-On Albus’s end, I ended up suspecting the Occlumency lessons were a charade from the beginning.
+From Albus’s end, I ended up suspecting the Occlumency lessons were a charade from the beginning.
 Sure, he hoped that the boy might be able to pick up something from them.
-But, more to the point, it kept Harry distracted from the fact that he was still being deliberately kept in the dark by giving him a justification for why he is being kept in the dark, and dangling a carrot in front of his nose as to what he has to do if he wants to be let in on the secrets.
+But, more to the point, it kept Harry distracted from the fact that he was being deliberately kept in the dark by giving him a justification for why he is being kept in the dark, and dangling a carrot in front of his nose as to what he has to do if he wants to be let in on the secrets.

 I repeat: Albus Dumbledore is an accomplished Legilimens.

 Rowling tells us in one of her post-HBP interviews (not that we can necessarily trust anything Rowling tells us in an interview) that Draco Malfoy’s ability to compartmentalize his thoughts and feelings is one of the reasons he was able to so effectively learn Occlumency.
 Albus can see at a glance that Harry’s mind is a disorganized jumble with everything bleeding into everything else.
 And that isn’t going to change any time soon.
 Harry’s inability to emotionally compartmentalize is going to ensure that he will probably never make a sufficiently effective Occlumens to be able to trust him with sensitive information.
 The lessons simply aren’t going to succeed.
 They have a far better chance of getting Tom to close off the connection from his end.